RV Boondocking Safety

 However, being humans, statistics don't always alleviate our fear and safety concerns.

 Let's look at some steps you can take to further minimize your odds of being victimized in the boondocks and make you feel safer:

 Alarm system or animal.
 Place a sticker on your RV to indicate that an alarm system or guard dog is contained in your rig.
 Better yet, install a 12 volt alarm or take Fido RVing with you.
-A dog makes a great alarm system and no criminal, or human being in general, wants to be bitten by one.
+A dog makes a great alarm system for your travel trailer or 5th wheel, and no criminal, or human being in general, wants to be bitten by one.

 Park where there is cell phone service when possible.
 Not only for your personal safety, but in general, it is always a good idea to be able to make an emergency phone call if needed.